2012 Arizona Diamondbacks season

 The Arizona Diamondbacks' 2012 season, was the franchise's 15th season in Major League Baseball and also their fifteenth season at Chase Field.
-The Diamondbacks finished with a record of 81–81, third place in the NL West.
+The Diamondbacks finished with a record of 81–81, third place in the National League West.

 Offseason

 Right-handed pitchers Trevor Cahill and Takashi Saito were all acquired by the D-Backs in the offseason, along with slugging left-handed left fielder Jason Kubel and left-handed reliever Craig Breslow.